MANMEET75/VideoAnalytics-HAR/README.md

 ```bash
 pip install -r requirements.txt
 ```
-### 5. Run the following command using your hugging face token to push the model on your side in your command prompt if you want to
+### 5. Use your Hugging Face token to execute the following command in your command prompt to push the model to your side.
 ```bash
 python train.py
 ```